bitnami/containers/bitnami/contour/README.md

-# Bitnami package for Contour
+# Bitnami Secure Image for Contour

 ## What is Contour?